Welcome

 Confucius and/or Guan Zhong

-1996, their children, Ted and Donna, established The Thomas and Elsie Deeley Foundation to continue their parents’ legacy of providing a helping hand.
+In 1996, their son, Ted, his wife, Gayle, and his sister, Donna, established The Thomas and Elsie Deeley Foundation to continue their parents’ legacy of providing a helping hand.
 The Foundation is recognized as a tax-exempt 501(c)(3) corporation by the IRS.

 History of Our Partnerships With Colleges and Universities

-The scholarship was initially restricted to just those Sacred Heart High School seniors applying to Fairfield University because Fairfield had agreed to a matching arrangement.
-In 2002, the Deeley Foundation, in an effort to provide more students an educational opportunity, expanded the scholarship to include students applying to any four-year college or university.
+The scholarship was initially restricted to Sacred Heart High School seniors applying to Fairfield University, because Fairfield had agreed to a matching arrangement.
+In 2002, the Deeley Foundation, to provide more students with an educational opportunity, expanded the scholarship to include students applying to any four-year college or university.
 Quinnipiac University and the Deeley Foundation created a matching partnership in 2003, similar to the Fairfield University agreement.
 In 2004, the Deeley Foundation entered into a matching partnership with the Southern Connecticut State University Foundation.
-In 2014, in response to rising college costs, the Deeley Foundation broadened its scope once again to include students applying to two-year colleges.
+In 2014, in response to rising college costs, the Deeley Foundation broadened its scope to include students applying to two-year colleges.

 In 2015, the partnerships with Fairfield University and Quinnipiac University were expanded to offer scholarships to students who meet certain financial need criteria.
-Then, in 2016, the Deeley Foundation instituted a scholarship partnership with Boston College; and, in 2017, the partnerships were extended to include the University of Bridgeport, Sacred Heart University, and the University of Saint Joseph.
+Beginning in 2017, the Deeley Foundation engaged in a significant effort to increase the number of our college and university partnerships, and, as a result, partnerships were extended to include the University of Bridgeport, Sacred Heart University, and the University of Saint Joseph.

-Recently FAFSA has changed its rules for determining financial aid and federal regulations on the exchange of student information have become more restrictive.
-For that reason, the Deeley Foundation has made an effort to convert our partnership agreements to a simple dollar matching arrangement.
+Recently, FAFSA changed its rules for determining financial aid, and federal regulations on the exchange of student information have become more restrictive.
+For that reason, the Deeley Foundation has made an effort to convert our partnership agreements to a simple dollar-matching arrangement.
 This approach eliminates the need to rely on FAFSA data and removes the need to exchange student admission and financial data with our partners.
-We have been successful in converting many of our partners to these matching arrangements, but still have a handful of schools we are working with to effect this conversion.
+We have been successful in converting our partners to these matching arrangements.

 Profile of Our Scholarship Recipients

 We are extremely proud of the accomplishments of our scholarship recipients.
-They have a 97% graduation rate (much better than almost all colleges and universities), and it demonstrates the determination of these students to succeed.
+They have a 97% graduation rate (much better than almost all colleges and universities); this graduation rate demonstrates the determination of these students to succeed.
 Many of our recipients are the first person in their families to attend college.
 Over half of them have not only obtained their undergraduate degrees but have also gone on to obtain advanced degrees, as can be seen from the following chart:

-Our recipients attend schools up and down the east coast.
-Scholarship recipients are free to attend the college of their choice; however, over half of our scholarship recipients have elected to attend one of our partner colleges or universities.
-This is not surprising since we try to form partnerships with those schools where a significant number of our scholarship applicants apply.
+Scholarship recipients attend schools up and down the East Coast.
+While scholarship recipients are free to attend the college of their choice, over half of our scholarship recipients have elected to attend one of our partner colleges or universities.
+This is not surprising since we try to form partnerships with those schools to which a significant number of our scholarship applicants apply.
 The following chart shows the distribution of attendance among our scholarship recipients between partner schools and other colleges and universities.

-The following chart shows the percentage of scholarship recipients attending specific colleges or universities.
-There are 22 different educational institutions that our recipients have attended and many more where they have obtained advanced degrees.
+The next chart shows the percentage of scholarship recipients attending specific colleges or universities.
+There are over thirty different educational institutions that our recipients have attended as undergraduates, and many more where they have obtained advanced degrees.

-Although academic achievement certainly is a factor in our selection process, we do NOT necessarily select students who are in the top of their class for our scholarships.
-Academic achievement is just one of the many factors that go into selecting our scholarship recipients.
+Although academic achievement certainly is a factor in our selection process, we do NOT necessarily select students who are at the top of their high school class for our scholarships.
+Academic achievement is just one of the many factors that go into the selection process.
 Only about a third of our scholarship awards are made to students in the top 10% of their class; over twice as many of our scholarship recipients are NOT in the top 10%.
-We view every student as a potential scholarship recipient regardless of academic standing.
+We view every student as a potential scholarship recipient regardless of academic standing, and we have awarded scholarships to students in every quartile of their graduating high school classes.
+The chart below shows the distribution of our scholarship awards for all students, including those who have not yet graduated from college.

 We are seeking those individuals who we think will “make a difference” in the future.
 A recipient can be a student who demonstrates a special passion for a particular field of interest, has a unique combination of academic and social skills, and/or has positively impacted the lives of other students.